 With an astounding 47 million estimated diagnoses throughout the world, including more than 5 million in the U.S. alone, Alzheimer’s disease touches most of us in one way or another.
 When you or someone you love hears the words, “It’s Alzheimer’s,” it’s important to educate yourself as much as possible to know what to expect and how to manage living with Alzheimer’s.

-At Visiting Care Giving Services, a leading provider of Alzheimer’s care in St. Charles and surrounding areas, we have compiled some of the key facts you’ll need to know to prepare for living with Alzheimer’s.
+At Visiting Care Giving Services, a leading provider of dementia care in O’Fallon, MO and surrounding areas, we have compiled some of the key facts you’ll need to know to prepare for living with Alzheimer’s.